top of page

 Eligibility: Open to sophomores, juniors, and seniors only who have taken at least one honors science or honors English class

-The Smithsonian offers highly selective internship opportunities, one of them being the APAC.
-If you're a high school student interested in contributing to museum work related to Asian-Pacific American history, art, and culture, you should consider applying.
-The program invites applications from undergraduate as well as high school students, so you can expect the internship application process to be quite competitive.
+The Smithsonian offers highly competitive internship opportunities, one of them being the APAC.
+If you're a high school student interested in contributing to museum work related to Asian-Pacific American history, art, and culture, you should consider applying to this program.
+The Smithsonian invites applications from undergraduate as well as high school students, so you can expect the internship application process to be quite competitive.

 Location: Virtual